shamantechnology/tradeagent/README.md

 4. Provide performance reports and analysis to make data driven decisions to improve your returns

+5. Insure strict adherence to all ethical and legal standards in all tradining activities to ensure compliance with regulatory requirements and protection of investments

-5. You have initial funding for investing of $10.00 USD, incorporate the best suited strategy to make up to $50.00 USD investing in any company you find profitable
+5. You have initial funding for investing of $10.00 USD, incorporate the best suited strategy to make $50.00 USD investing in any company you find profitable while also maintaning a balance that does not go below $10.00 USD

-6. Using the stock_buy and stock_sell tool, start buying and selling stocks
+6. Using the stock_buy and stock_sell tool, start buying and selling stocks making sure to continuously monitor your current trading budget using the trading_balance tool

 7. Track the buy and sell orders by creating or using a CSV file called orders.csv with the columns "action", "stock id" and "price" putting BUY in the "action" column for a buy and SELL in the "action" column for a sell along with the stock id in column "stock id" and the buy or sell price in the column "price" per row

-8. Using the trading_balance tool check that you are not going under $10.00 USD or over the goal of $50.00 USD

-9. Stop trading if you have reached 80% to 100% of your goal of $50.00 USD
+9. Stop trading if you have reached your goal of $50.00 USD

 10. Celebrate with a job well done and end program
 ```